-Section 10.554(1)(i)7.a., Rules of the Auditor General, requires a statement be included as to whether or not the local governmental entity has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
+Section 10.554(1)(i)6.a., Rules of the Auditor General, requires a statement be included as to whether or not the local governmental entity has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
 In connection with our audit, we determined that the District did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

-Section 10.554(1)(i)7.b., Rules of the Auditor General, requires that we determine whether the annual financial report for the District for the fiscal year ended September 30, 2012, filed with the Florida Department of Financial Services pursuant to Section 218.32(1)(a), Florida Statutes, is in agreement with the annual financial audit report for the fiscal year ended September 30, 2012.
+Section 10.554(1)(i)6.b., Rules of the Auditor General, requires that we determine whether the annual financial report for the District for the fiscal year ended September 30, 2013, filed with the Florida Department of Financial Services pursuant to Section 218.32(1)(a), Florida Statutes, is in agreement with the annual financial audit report for the fiscal year ended September 30, 2013.
 In connection with our audit, we determined that these two reports were in agreement.

-Pursuant to Sections 10.554(1)(i)7.c. and 10.556(7), Rules of the Auditor General, require that we apply financial condition assessment procedures.
+Pursuant to Sections 10.554(1)(i)6.c. and 10.556(7), Rules of the Auditor General, require that we apply financial condition assessment procedures.
 It is management's responsibility to monitor the District's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.

-Pursuant to Section 215.985(12), Florida Statutes, and Section 10.554(1)(i)9, the District provided monthly statement(s) to its governing board and made such monthly statement(s) available for public access on its Web site.
+Pursuant to Section 215.985(11), Florida Statutes, and Section 10.554(1)(i)9, the District provided monthly statement(s) to its governing board and made such monthly statement(s) available for public access on its website.
 In connection with our audit, we determined that Coral Springs Improvement District complied with the Florida Statutes.

-Pursuant to Chapter 119, Florida Statutes, this management letter is public record and its distribution is not limited.
-Auditing standards generally accepted in the United States of America require us to indicate that this letter is intended solely for the information and use of management, members of the Board of Supervisors, and the Florida Auditor General, and is not intended to be and should not be used by anyone other than these specified parties.
+Our management letter in intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and the Florida House of Representatives, the Florida Auditor General, Federal and other granting agencies, and applicable management, and is not intended to be and should not be used by anyone other than these specified parties.